International Committee for the Red Cross and

-This workshop combines lectures and hands-on exercises that guide U.S. law students through an intensive workshop on international humanitarian law (IHL).
-The workshop will be led by legal professionals from the International Committee of the Red Cross (ICRC), lawyers for the U.S. Armed Forces, and law professors who specialize in IHL.
+This workshop combined lectures and hands-on exercises that guided U.S. law students through an intensive workshop on international humanitarian law (IHL).
+The workshop was led by legal professionals from the International Committee of the Red Cross (ICRC), lawyers for the U.S. Armed Forces, and law professors who specialize in IHL.

 - Introduction to International Humanitarian Law

 - When Does IHL Apply?

 - Protected Persons

 - Armed Conflicts of a Non-International Character

 Daniel Cahen – Clarifying the Notion of Direct Participation in Hostilities under International Humanitarian Law

 Andy Gillman – Conflict Classification

 Kate Jastram – Introduction to IHL: Application and Basic Principles